National Electrical Code Articles and Information |

 - All types of conduit must be supported.
 This has a specific meaning, and you can find specific requirements in the NEC.
 But here are two rules of thumb.
 First, use only straps, clamps, and other mounting hardware designed for that specific type of raceway.
 Second, use these to securely fasten the raceway in place.
 You can find the exact minimum distance in the article for that type of raceway, but as a rule of thumb every three feet makes for a secure and aesthetic installation.

-- You cannot use any conduit to support other wiring.
+- Never use other systems for support, and never support other systems.
+You cannot use any conduit to support other wiring.
 This includes speaker wires for a PA system.
 Don't hang anything on electrical conduit or other raceway.
 Don't mechanically connect conduit to piping, either.